openemr/openemr/contrib/util/docker/README.md

 - https://localhost:8090 with SSL (with PHP 7.1)
 - https://localhost:8091 with SSL (with PHP 7.2)

 **Step 4.** Setup up OpenEMR.
-The first time you run OpenEMR (and whenever you clear your synchronized openemr directory and restart the development docker).
+The first time you run OpenEMR (and whenever you clear and replace your synchronized openemr directory and restart the development docker).
 On the main setup input screen:
  - for `Server Host`, use either `mysql` or `mariadb` (you have both mysql/mariadb